What is a Shareholders Agreement?

-You must consider how you would like shares dealt with.
+Shareholders must consider how they would like shares dealt with.
 If a shareholder is freely able to sell their shares, they may sell to someone the other members don’t know or don’t want to be associated with.
 Shareholders agreements often have clauses that force shareholders not to sell their shares without first offering them to existing shareholders.
 Such rights are known as preemptive rights.
 Further, a period may be stipulated in which the shares may not be sold to anyone.

-The shareholders’ agreement must also deal with voting rights.
+The shareholders agreement must also deal with voting rights.
 You must decide what decisions are made by the board of directors, the (non-director) shareholders and the managers.
-It is impractical to take every decision to a vote.
-For example, the decision to buy a new printer can be delegated to a manager, rather than calling a board or shareholder meeting to vote on a decision.
+It is impractical to take every company decision to a vote.
+For example, the decision to hire a new employee can be made by the General Manager, rather than calling a shareholder meeting to vote on such decisions.

 It is best to have the board of directors make the decisions on important operational, business and strategic matters in which they have expertise.
 What about appointing a new CFO?
 Should that be a board decision?
 More than likely.

-While directors who are also shareholders will make the important decisions relating to the running of the company, the non-director shareholders may vote on matters such as appointing and removing directors or take the company public.
+While directors who are also shareholders will make the important decisions relating to the running of the company, the non-director shareholders may vote on matters such as appointment and removing directors or whether to take the company public.

 It is therefore critical to speak to your lawyer about who makes what decisions in your company.

-In the early stage of your startup, co-founders provide different forms of value.
+In the early stage of your company, co-founders provide different forms of value.
 Some provide cash, some provide skills, while others provide industry connections.
 Whatever is promised to be provided, must be identified and measured.

-For employees who are to receive shares under the employee share scheme (ESS), as part of their employment package, shareholder agreements must stipulate how shares are handled.
+For employees who are to receive shares under an employee share scheme (ESS) as part of their employment package, shareholder agreements must stipulate how shares are handled.

 Imagine what would happen if you found the best coder on the planet.
 He accepted 2% of your company in exchange to work for your company.
 You assigned the shares.
 He stretched the truth and he isn’t as good as you thought.
 They are his shares now.
-You can’t get them back – he can retire on a beach while you do all the work – unless you have dealt with these situations under the shareholders’ agreement.
+You can’t get them back – he can retire on a beach while you do all the work – unless you have planned for these types of circumstances in the shareholders agreement.

-Instead of outlaying the shares immediately, shares for employees need to vest.
+Instead of outlaying the shares immediately, shares for employees can vest.
 This means they are assigned incrementally over time or upon reaching a particular milestone or point in time.
 For example, 10 shares for every month of full-time work.
 For added protection, you should also consider having bad leaver provisions, discussed below.

 Good Leaver and Bad Leaver

-On the other hand, if an employee has worked their heart out for 3 months, but must resign due to illness, the shareholders’ agreement may determine that shareholder to be a good leaver.
+On the other hand, if an employee has worked their heart out for 3 months, but must resign due to illness, the shareholders agreement may determine that shareholder to be a good leaver.
 In which case the employees’ shares are purchased back for market value – or sometimes less, depending on the shareholders agreement.

 There are many different ways to handle good leavers and bad leavers.
-A good lawyer experienced tech and startups company can talk you through this area.
+A good lawyer experienced in company law can talk you through these provisions.

-You need to consider what happens if a larger company offers to buy your startup out and half the shareholders want to sell, and the other half don’t.
-This can be very problematic unless the shareholders’ agreement deals with it.
-This is why you should consider having ‘drag-along’ and ‘tag-along’ rights in your shareholders’ agreement.
+You need to consider what happens if a larger company offers to buy your company out and half the shareholders want to sell, and the other half don’t.
+This can be very problematic unless the shareholders agreement deals with such circumstances.
+This is why you should consider having ‘drag-along’ rights and ‘tag-along’ rights in your shareholders agreement.

 Drag-along provisions force minority shareholders to sell their shares, along with the majority shareholders.
-Where drag-along rights generally force minority shareholders to follow.
-Tag-along rights provide give minority shareholders the option to sell their shares in proportion to majority shareholders.
-For example, majority shareholders A, B and C vote to sell 20 per cent of their shares.
-The incoming shareholder must also purchase that percentage from minority shareholder D.
+Whereas, tag-along rights provide minority shareholders with the option to sell their shares in the same proportion to majority shareholders.
+For example, majority shareholders A, B and C vote to sell 20 per cent of their shares, therefore, shareholder D also has the right to sell their shares in the same proportion.

-A good shareholders’ agreement must also contemplate financial issues, such as who decides to pay out dividends, how much to invest in marketing and advertising and how much employees get paid.
-There should also be terms that force the board to make financial statements available to the shareholders each month or quarter.
+There should also be terms that force the board to make financial statements available to the shareholders each quarter.